The Changing Face of Long-Term Care

 |LTC Workforce Challenges|

 Not enough PSWs available to hire.
-LTC is perceived as an unattractive work setting due to ageism, limited exposure, low compensations, low training, etc.
+LTC is perceived as an unattractive work setting due to ageism, limited exposure, low compensation, low training, etc.

 |The LC creates an opportunity for students to be integrated in an experiential learning environment.
 Concepts taught in the classroom are immediately translated into practical experience.|